matthewbub/weather-prototype/README.md

 - [ ] Click outside hook for Modals
 - [x] Reduce geolocation data sent over in address lookup
 - [x] Use joi on edge routes
+- [x] No duplicate entires in Supabase for locations
+- [x] No duplicate entires in Supabase for users assigned locations

 ## QA NOTES
 - When working with Lisa, point out the button selection "jump" caused by a border toggle issue as a type of bug to look for